marlt/MA_Methods/README.md

 ### Adapter Content Estimation

 Adapter sequences had been summarized in a multi-fasta file (with header), and additionally written to a text file (without header) for pattern matching automation.
-The files are provided [elsewhere] (LINK).
 The script ``rg_adapters.sh`` prints read counts and exact adapter matches per fastq file to a tab-separated table.
 Columns correspond to the adapter (and read counts) and lines to the fastq file.
 The script is executed as follows:

 ```